-13. Addres 3.
-Address of Facility: N/A 14.
-Year it 4.
-Year it was built N/A 15.
-Is the p property on a local or natio nal list and/or regis tered as a historic property? ⊠ Yes □ No ☐ Don't Know 16.
-Select how your project will serve e Low and Moderat e Income People (Choose one if applicable): ☐ Benefit to LMI individu income information must · · · · · · · · · · · · · · · · · · · total beneficiaries of program must be LMI and all participants) type of population served d, i.e.: Elderly, Seve ons, Illiterate Adults n the program qualify as low income because of the rely Disabled Adults , Abused Children, Battered , Persons with AIDS, Migrant Farm Workers.
-Income • tial and is located in an eligible census tract (at least ns for a list of eligible census tracts.)
-Provide list of ☐ Housing units created t to benefit LMI indiv iduals or households (every CDBG funded unit must be occupied by and LMI individual or household) \Box Jobs created to benefit LMI individuals (1 job must be created for every \$35,000 of CDBG funds invested in project; 51% of all jobs created must be for LMI individuals) \square Project serves residents of a NRSA and agency is a certified CBDO.
-Provide name of NRSA: Click here to enter text. ⊠ Project addresses conditions of Slum and Blight on an Area or Spot Basis.
-Must provide designation of Slum and Blighted area from jurisdiction when contract is signed, and addresses of affected properties. □ADA Rehabilitation of a public facility or public improvement \square Historic Preservation of residential or commercial properties.
+13. Address of Facility: N/A

+14. Year it was built N/A

+15. Is the property on a local or national list and/or registered as a historic property?

+Yes 🔅 No 🔅 Don't Know

+16. Select how your project will serve Low and Moderate Income People (Choose one if applicable):

+Benefit to LMI individuals (at least 51% of total beneficiaries of program must be LMI and income information must be gathered from all participants)

+□ Presumed Benefit (all individuals served in the program qualify as low income because of the type of population served, i.e.: Elderly, Severely Disabled Adults , Abused Children, Battered Spouses, Homeless Persons, Illiterate Adults , Persons with AIDS, Migrant Farm Workers.
+Income information does not have to be collected.)

+□ Benefit to an area that is primarily residential and is located in an eligible census tract (at least 30.34% of residents are LMI).
+See instructions for a list of eligible census tracts.)
+Provide list of census tracts:

+Click here to enter text.

+□ Housing units created to benefit LMI individuals or households (every CDBG funded unit must be occupied by and LMI individual or household)

+\Box Jobs created to benefit LMI individuals (1 job must be created for every \$35,000 of CDBG funds invested in project; 51% of all jobs created must be for LMI individuals)

+\Box Project serves residents of a NRSA and agency is a certified CBDO.
+Provide name of NRSA: Click here to enter text.

+⊠ Project addresses conditions of Slum and Blight on an Area or Spot Basis.
+Must provide designation of Slum and Blighted area from jurisdiction when contract is signed, and addresses of affected properties.

+\Box ADA Rehabilitation of a public facility or public improvement

+□ Historic Preservation of residential or commercial properties.
 Must be designated on a spot slum and blight basis or homeowner or business must qualify as low income.